Programacion-multinucleo-2018/assignment-4-histogram-equalization-legalgui/README.md

 5. For the GPU version, used shared memory where necessary.
 6. Both images are displayed at the end.
 7. Calculation times and speedup obtained are incuded in the Readme.

+GPU Time: For the GPU Time calculus, only the kernels execution times were measured.
+The reason for this is that memory access for this implemention is basically constant, while the computation complexities of the equalization kernels are more interesting.
+Measuring the whole process would be counter-productive because the execution times are so fast that memory allocation would basically slow down the process relatively a lot.
+Of course, this slow-down becomes marginal as the size of the picture, color bin and channels grow, but in this scenario, it absorbs all the speed-up performance.

+CPU Average Time for dog3.jpeg and 256 bin: 88.115311 (ms) GPU Average Time for dog3.jpeg and 256 bin: 0.044217 (ms) 4 kernels.
+Speed Up: x1992.7926